WildernessLabs/Documentation/docs/Meadow/index.md

 # Welcome to the Meadow Guides

 Pardon our dust!
-Meadow is still an early beta project.
-Deployment is a bit tricky right now, and the docs are in progress, but things are getting better every day!
+Meadow is still a beta project.
+Deployment may be a bit tricky right now, and the docs are in progress, but things are getting better every day!

 Meadow OS issues can be filed at the Wilderness Labs [Meadow_Issues](https://github.com/WildernessLabs/Meadow_Issues) repo.